Jaurasma/cub3d/README.md

-# cub3d - A Ray casting Game Engine
+# cub3d - Ray casting game engine

 *This project was developed as part of the Ecole 42 curriculum in collaboration with [Tuukka Tikanoja](https://github.com/tikanoja).*